StevenTNguyen-Code/PizzaPartyApp/README.md

-This is the Pizza Party App for CS646 Mobile Application Development by Steven Thanhtan Nguyen
+This is the Pizza Party App by Steven Thanhtan Nguyen